ev2900/OpenSearch_User_Role_Premission_Managment/README.md

 ## Mapping a user to an OpenSearch role

-The following snippet of Python code maps a user to an OpenSearch role.
+The following snippet of python code maps a user to an OpenSearch role.

 Before running the code snippet ensure you update any value surrounded by ```< >``` brackets